 "China Lights is a visionary festival that brings Milwaukee’s legacy of public art and iconic public parks onto the world stage," said County Executive Chris Abele in a news release.
 "This year’s festival is sure to help reshape the way people interact with Milwaukee County parks."

 Tickets for the festival go on sale at 10:08 a.m. on Aug.
 8, a date and time packed with lucky eights.
 Tickets will be valid for any night of the festival.
 Exclusive preview tickets, VIP packages and season passes to the garden can also be purchased.

-The festival will be open daily, except Mondays, from 5:30 until 10 p.m. – but you know the illuminated lanterns will look their best after dark.
+The colorful festival will be open from 5:30 until 10 p.m. – but you know the illuminated lanterns will look their best after dark.

-Free parking will be offered on a first-come, first-served basis at the event.
+Free parking is available on a first-come, first-served basis.